philsturgeon/phil.bike/src/content/euro-trip-czech-republic.md

 People in this town were pissed off with me.
 I was just trying to give away a few spare bike bits at a local bike shop and two different places were just shouting at me.
-Very bizarre, but my local makes tell me the older generation have a lot of trust issues with foreigners.
+Very bizarre.
+My local mates tell me the older generation have a lot of trust issues with foreigners, a layover from communist times.
+Fair enough.

 You can get in trouble either way.
 In the cities when you say "Mluvíte anglicky?" and they say "Of course!" almost annoyed that you would think they